-Stay up to date with news, announcements, and upcoming event information from the Washington Physicians Health Program team.
-For an archive of relevant resources on a wide variety of physicians health topics, please visit Articles and Publications.
+Our latest news and updates from the Washington Physicians Health Program team.
+For an archive of relevant resources on a wide variety of health topics, please visit Research & Studies.

 The University of Washington has launched a free three-part course aimed at suicide prevention strategies for veterinary professionals.
 Our very own Associate Medical Director, Dr. Laura Moss, has invested extensive effort to help develop this comprehensive course.
 The modules cover a range of topics, including understanding suicide, supporting at-risk individuals, promoting wellness, reducing stigma, and addressing access to lethal means.
 By completing this course, veterinary professionals gain valuable knowledge on how to promote well-being and create a supportive environment within their field.